COPYRIGHT WARNING:

 Remove the vacuum outlets (middle).

 The pump is simple in construction and made of robust material and components.
 Its weak point however is explained further below.
-Note well how it is lubricated by the engine oil itself which with time becomes thick and sticky (right).

 Remove the vacuum outlets (middle).

 The pump is simple in construction and made of robust material and components.
 Its weak point however is explained further below.
-Note well how it is lubricated by the engine oil itself which with time becomes thick and sticky (right).

 - Leave them for not less than 30 minutes soaking into the mix of carb cleaner and oil.
 Do not immerse them in the carb cleaner alone.